 As the article went viral, signups to Bitcoin Era skyrocketed.
 Djokovic's legal team quickly issued press releases the the interview was fake and Bitcoin Era had fabricated it in order to scam unsuspecting investors, which is exactly what happened.

 Novak Djokovic's lawyers made a statement to clarify the situation: “None of the details from that text are accurate or have any basis in reality.”

-Citizens of Serbia can convert cryptocurrencies with fiat.
+Citizens of Serbia can use Coinbase to convert cryptocurrencies with other cryptocurrencies.